ljw1004/csharpspec/csharp/structs.md

 1
 ```

-For further details on boxing and unboxing, see §4.3.
+For further details on boxing and unboxing, see [Boxing and unboxing](types.md#boxing-and-unboxing).

 ### Meaning of this